JerryTseee/JerryTseee.github.io/_pages/about.md

 # Educations
 - *2027*, Bachelor of Business Administration in finance (double degree), the University of Hong Kong
 - *2026*, Bachelor of Engineering in computer engineering (double degree), the University of Hong Kong
-- *2022*, Hong Kong Kowloon Tong Heungto Middle School
+- *2022*, Hong Kong Kowloon Tong Heung To Middle School

 # Industry Experiences
 - *2025.06 - 2025.09*, **AI Agent Developer Intern** at the [**BPS Global Group, Hong Kong**](https://bps-group.net/en/).